Get E-Book

 Line-by-line with readline

-Many interactive CLI tools want complete lines rather than arbitrary chunks.
-The readline module sits on top of stdin and does that buffering:
+The readline module sits on top of stdin and handles that buffering for you -

 const rl = createInterface({